top of page

 The Impact of Triple Net Leases on Tenants

 A Triple Net (NNN) lease shifts nearly all property-related expenses to the tenant.
 In addition to base rent, tenants typically cover property taxes, insurance, maintenance, and direct costs like utilities, HVAC servicing, and janitorial services.
+This structure can significantly impact a tenant's financial obligations.

 These leases are common for full-building users, life science facilities, and industrial properties—where operating costs can vary widely based on how the space is used.
 It's critical that the lease clearly defines which expenses fall to the tenant and which remain the landlord’s responsibility.
 Generally, tenants pay for routine operating costs, while capital improvements remain with the landlord.